RuneBlaze/audioio/docs/source/kaldi_io.rst

 .. role:: hidden
     :class: hidden-section

-torchaudio.kaldi_io
+torchffmpeg.kaldi_io
 ======================

-.. py:module:: torchaudio.kaldi_io
+.. py:module:: torchffmpeg.kaldi_io

-.. currentmodule:: torchaudio.kaldi_io
+.. currentmodule:: torchffmpeg.kaldi_io

 To use this module, the dependency kaldi_io_ needs to be installed.
 This is a light wrapper around ``kaldi_io`` that returns :class:`torch.Tensor`.